-carbide wafer capacity expansion.
+- •Emerging opportunities in the SiC industry We believe we are well-positioned to take part in this significant growth area, specifically as it relates to silicon carbide wafer capacity expansion.
 We are working closely with our customers to understand their SiC growth plans, needs and opportunities.
 We are investing in our capacity, next generation product development, and in our people.
 During 2021, we completed the acquisition of Intersurface Dynamics, which added numerous coolants and chemical products to our existing consumable and machine product lines.
-We believe these investments will help fuel our growth in the emerging growth SiC industry.
-300mm Horizontal Thermal Reactor - We have a highly successful and proven 300mm horizontal diffusion solution used for power semiconductor device manufacturing applications.
-We have a strong foundation with the leading 300mm power chip manufacturer, and, in the last three years, we have received 14 orders from top-tier customers.
-We believe we have a strong opportunity to continue expanding our customer base and grow revenue with our 300mm solution.
-As the largest revenue contributor to our organization, we expect our subsidiary, BTU, will continue to track semi industry growth cycles for our advanced semi-packaging and SMT products, in addition to specialized custom belt furnaces used in automotive and other specialized industrial applications.
-We believe that our investments in product innovation will provide BTU with opportunities to grow further, especially in high growth applications of consumer and industrial electronics.
-IoT. electric vehicles and 5G communications.
+We believe these investments will help fuel our growth in the emerging growth SiC industry. - •300mm Horizontal Diffusion Furnace We have a highly successful and proven 300mm horizontal diffusion furnace solution used for power semiconductor device manufacturing applications.
+We have a strong foundation with the leading 300mm power chip manufacturer, and, in the last three years, we have received 23 orders from top-tier customers.
+We believe we have a strong opportunity to continue expanding our customer base and grow revenue with our 300mm solution. - •As the largest revenue contributor to our organization, we expect our subsidiary, BTU, will continue to track semiconductor industry growth cycles for our advanced semi-packaging and SMT products, in addition to specialized custom belt furnaces used in automotive and other specialized industrial applications.
+We believe that our investments in product innovation will provide BTU with opportunities to grow further, especially in high growth applications of consumer and industrial electronics, IoT, electric vehicles and 5G communications.